Wear: Wear stages

-Note that the wear rate is strongly influenced by the operating conditions and the formation of tribofilms.
+The wear rate is strongly influenced by the operating conditions and the formation of tribofilms.
 The secondary stage is shortened with increasing severity of environmental conditions, such as high temperatures, strain rates and stresses.

 So-called wear maps, demonstrating wear rate under different operation condition, are used to determine stable operation points for tribological contacts.
 Wear maps also show dominating wear modes under different loading conditions.

 In explicit wear tests simulating industrial conditions between metallic surfaces, there are no clear chronological distinction between different wear-stages due to big overlaps and symbiotic relations between various friction mechanisms.
 Surface engineering and treatments are used to minimize wear and extend the components working life.

 Wear testing

 Several standard test methods exist for different types of wear to determine the amount of material removal during a specified time period under well-defined conditions.
 ASTM International Committee G-2 standardizes wear testing for specific applications, which are periodically updated.
 The Society for Tribology and Lubrication Engineers (STLE) has documented a large number of frictional, wear and lubrication tests.
 Standardized wear tests are used to create comparative material rankings for a specific set of test parameter as stipulated in the test description.
 To obtain more accurate predictions of wear in industrial applications it is necessary to conduct wear testing under conditions simulating the exact wear process.

 An attrition test is a test that is carried out to measure the resistance of a granular material to wear.